rajabalianomid/Nop.Plugin.Payments.PerfectMoney/README.md

 # Nop.Plugin.Payments.PerfectMoney
-This plugin gives you the ability to pay with Perfectmoney
+This plugin gives you the ability to pay with Perfectmoney for nopcommerce